Thirteen Colonies: New England

-On October 19, 1652, the Massachusetts General Court decreed that "for the prevention of clipping of all such pieces of money as shall be coined with-in this jurisdiction, it is ordered by this Courte and the authorite thereof, that henceforth all pieces of money coined shall have a double ring on either side, with this inscription, Massachusetts, and a tree in the center on one side, and New England and the yeare of our Lord on the other side.
-"These coins were the famous "tree" pieces.
-There were Willow Tree Shillings, Oak Tree Shillings, and Pine Tree Shillings" minted by John Hull and Robert Sanderson in the "Hull Mint" on Summer Street in Boston, Massachusetts.
-"The Pine Tree was the last to be coined, and today there are specimens in existence, which is probably why all of these early coins are referred to as "the pine tree shillings."
-The "Hull Mint" was forced to close in 1683.
-In 1684 the charter of Massachusetts was revoked by the king Charles II.
+In 1637, a second group, including Anne Hutchinson, established a second settlement on Rhode Island, today called Aquidneck.
+Samuel Gorton and others established a settlement near Providence Plantations, which they called Shawomet.
+However, Massachusetts Bay attempted to seize the land and put it under its own authority, so Gorton travelled to London to gain a charter from the King.
+Robert Rich, 2nd Earl of Warwick assisted him in gaining the charter, so he changed the name of the settlement to Warwick.
+Roger Williams secured a Royal Charter from the King in 1663, which united all four settlements into the Colony of Rhode Island and Providence Plantations.

 Other colonists settled to the north, mingling with adventurers and profit-oriented settlers to establish more religiously diverse colonies in New Hampshire and Maine.
 Massachusetts absorbed these small settlements when it made significant land claims in the 1640s and 1650s, but New Hampshire was eventually given a separate charter in 1679.
 Maine remained a part of Massachusetts until achieving statehood in 1820.

 In 1685, King James II of England closed the legislatures and consolidated the New England colonies into the Dominion of New England, putting the region under the control of Governor Edmund Andros.
 In 1688, the colonies of New York, West Jersey, and East Jersey were added to the dominion.
-Andros was overthrown and the dominion was closed in 1689, after the Glorious Revolution deposed King James II; the former colonies were re-established.
+Andros was overthrown, and the dominion was closed in 1689, after the Glorious Revolution deposed King James II; the former colonies were re-established.
 According to Guy Miller, the Rebellion of 1689 was the "climax of the 60-year-old struggle between the government in England and the Puritans of Massachusetts over the question of who was to rule the Bay colony."